 A good pair of athletic bottoms might be the most important part of the mix.
 If you have a pair of athletic bottoms that are breathable, offer a good range of motion, and are comfortable, they should work.
 Think gym shorts, yoga pants, or board shorts.

 Whatever bottoms you wear, useful features include a secure pocket for a key as well as another pocket or four to stash additional items you might need.
-Speedster ultrarunner Dylan Bowman notes, “Shorts with an abundance of pockets are usually particularly expensive in comparison to the other simple necessities inherent to running.
+Speedster ultrarunner Dylan Bowman notes, “Running shorts with an abundance of pockets are usually particularly expensive in comparison to the other simple necessities inherent to running.
 However, for me, the cost is a no brainer in exchange for the utility and convenience of having at least one pair of shorts capable of carrying a picnic.”

 Those with the applicable body parts will also want to find bottoms with suitable support where you need it, whether that’s from a built-in pair of briefs or some of your own.